SaaS Term and Conditions

 (c) The Customer will pay to the Service Provider any outstanding fees for Services provided up to the Termination for Convenience Date;

-(d) The Customer will pay the remaining Fees (in accordance with the Sales Order) pro-rata until the end of the Term.
+(d) The Customer will pay the remaining Fees (in accordance with the Sales Order) pro-rata until the end of the Term including and any minimum duration for modules activated during the Term.

 6.4 The Service Provider’s right to terminate for convenience